Two Days on the Dingle Peninsula

 Foxy John’s

 I was looking forward to sitting inside the pub.
-However, due to the Covid-19 pandemic, this was not allowed.
+However, due to the Covid-19 pandemic, this wasn’t allowed.
 Instead, we were directed to a beer garden in the back.
 The beer garden was nice.
-Nonetheless, I couldn’t help but be disappointed I wasn’t able to review the prices and sizes of carpentry nails while enjoying my Guinness!
+Nonetheless, I couldn’t help but be disappointed I wasn’t able to review the prices and sizes of carpentry nails while enjoying my Guinness.

 Curran’s

-Similar to Foxy John’s, Curran’s is another traditional pub that also caters towards people who want to look at hardware while drinking a pint.
+Similar to Foxy John’s, Curran’s is another traditional pub that also caters towards people who want to look at hardware while drinking a pint or a dram of Jameson’s.
 I personally preferred Foxy John’s hardware selection, but you really can’t go wrong with either pub.
 And really, you are doing yourself a disservice if you don’t stop in each for at least a quick look.

 Go past all the pubs with their fun facades as you make your way to the harbor.
 There’ll be plenty of spots for a short break while you take photos of the pubs without throngs of tourists in your way.

-The harbor will likely be the highlight of your morning run.
+The harbor will likely be the highlight of your morning jaunt.
 Before going down to the water, though, stop to admire the painted buildings lining the road across from the bay.
-This stretch of buildings is the prettiest in Dingle and well worth stopping to snap some photos.
+This stretch of buildings is the prettiest in Dingle and is well worth stopping to snap some photos.

-After finishing the Slea Head Drive, you will likely be pretty mentally and physically exhausted and done with sightseeing for the day.
+After finishing the Slea Head Drive, you’ll probably be pretty exhausted and done with sightseeing for the day.
 Go back to your room for a short nap before heading to check out more of Dingle’s excellent pub scene.

 The Dingle Pub